nishadjoshi7/nishadjoshi7.github.io/_pages/courses&certifications.md

 #### August 2020 | Mumbai, India

 -----
-*	The primary focus of this courses was on how incumbents and even newly emerging startups can adopt simple but effective business strategies to prosper in modern-day business
+*	The primary focus of this courses was on how organizations can adopt simple but effective business strategies to prosper in modern-day business
 *	This course guided me on what are the most powerful questions one should ask while solving a business problem so as to get a clear picture of the task in hand and to explore the possibilities rather than being stuck on the constraints
 * The coursework also covered topics that explained the importance of design thinking tools like Visualization, Storytelling, Mind Mapping, and Learning Launch which should be used while following the iterative process of design thinking in order to create effective and innovative solutions
 * [Course Certificate](https://www.coursera.org/account/accomplishments/verify/HRRPUGSBG6LM)